Brown Line (CTA): Operating hours and headways

 The Brown Line operates between Kimball and the Loop weekdays and Saturdays from 4 a.m. to 2:10 a.m. and on Sundays from 5 a.m. to 1:40 a.m.
-On weekdays, service runs between three and eight minutes during rush hour, seven to eight minutes during midday, then six to twelve minutes during nighttime.
+On weekdays, service runs every three to eight minutes during rush hour, every seven to eight minutes during midday, then every six to twelve minutes during nighttime.

-On weekends, early morning service operates every fifteen minutes, then increases to seven to eight minutes on Saturdays during the day and ten minutes on Sundays during the day, then at nighttime every ten to twelve minutes.
-Late night service operates every fifteen minutes until the end of service.
+On weekends, early-morning service operates every fifteen minutes, increasing in frequency during the day to every seven to eight minutes on Saturdays, every ten minutes on Sundays and holidays.
+Weekend service at nighttime is every ten to twelve minutes, with late-night service operating every fifteen minutes until the end of service.

-During morning rush hour, several Brown Line trains bound for the Loop continue toward the Orange Line after stopping at the Harold Washington Library station; whereas several Orange Line trains bound for Kimball continue as the Brown Line after stopping at Adams/Wabash station.
-This is done to allow extra service on the Brown Line by borrowing Orange Line rolling stock, due to the limited capacity of the Kimball Yard.
-While this service does not have an official name, the CTA internally refers to it as the Tiger Line (due to the two colors resembling the stripes of a tiger).
+During the morning rush hour, several Loop-bound Orange Line trains, upon reaching Roosevelt station, continue on as Brown Line trains, bound for Kimball.
+Upon reaching Kimball, they then make the return trip toward the Loop as Brown Line trains until arriving at Harold Washington Library station, where they again transform back to Orange Line trains, bound for Midway.
+This borrowing of Orange Line rolling stock helps supplement service on the Brown Line, which is hindered by the limited capacity of the Kimball Yard.
+While this service does not have an official name, the CTA internally refers to the trains as tiger trains (due to the two lines' colors resembling those of a tiger).

 Rolling stock

-The Brown Line is operated with the 2600-series and 3200-series railcars.
-The Brown Line operates using eight cars during weekday rush hours and four cars at other times.
-In the meantime, CTA has completed the process of overhauling the 3200-series cars with color LED destination signs (similar to the 5000-series cars), new air conditioning systems, rebuilt propulsion systems, passenger door motors, and wheel/axle assemblies.
+The Brown Line operates with 2600-series and 3200-series railcars, using eight-car trains during weekday rush hours and four-car trains at other times.
+CTA has completed the process of overhauling the 3200-series cars with color LED destination signs (similar to the 5000-series cars), new air-conditioning systems, as well as rebuilt propulsion systems, passenger-door motors, and wheel/axle assemblies.
 The 3200-series rehabilitation began in 2015 and was completed in 2018.
 Later that year, some of the Brown Line's 3200-series cars were transferred to the Blue Line, with some of the Orange Line's 2600-series cars being transferred to the Brown Line.

-Beginning in March 2008, the Brown Line began running eight cars during rush hours, since all of the reopened or renovated stations have been rebuilt to accommodate eight cars.
-Prior to this, most stations on the line couldn't berth longer than six cars.
+Beginning in March 2008, the Brown Line began running trains of eight cars during rush hours, since all of the reopened or renovated stations have been rebuilt to accommodate eight cars.
+(Prior to 2008, most stations on the line couldn't berth more than six cars.)
 Eight cars has since become standard for all Brown Line trains.